 Between 1985 and 1977 he was a Celebrity guest on three episodes of Blankety Blank.
 He also appeared in 3 episodes of Roland Rat: The Series during 1987.

 Peter Powell didn't returned to the airwaves until 2006 (see below), and after leaving Radio 1 he launched music website Worldpop.com, which briefly sponsored the Radio 1 Top 40 chart.
 However, it went bust along with many other early world wide web companies during the first dotcom bubble.

 In 1990, Powell married TV presenter Anthea Turner, for whom he had been a manager.
 She had previously been in a relationship with fellow Radio 1 DJ Bruno Brookes.
 The marriage ended in 1998.

 Powell briefly returned to the radio limelight in 2006 to host a six-part show on Garrison FM called Peter Powell's Popsicle.

-Powell is now a millionaire thanks to his business interests and he reached 66 years of age in 2017.
+Powell is now a millionaire thanks to his business interests, and he reached 70 years on 24th March 2021.
 So, basically, the answer to our question is that he's old and rich!